SAVE UP TO £15 ON STARTER PACKS & FREE ACCESS TO THE GUT STUFF APP

 So, what can you do to ensure your gut microbiome stays healthy?

-So, what can you do to ensure your gut microbiome stays healthy?
-Unsurprisingly, what you consume plays a big role in maintaining a balance of good bacteria in the gut.
+Unsurprisingly, what you consume plays a big role in maintaining a balance of good bacteria in the gut and supporting microbiota health.
 For some people, when that balance is upset, they may start experience stomach cramps, bloating, constipation, and diarrhoea.
-In some cases, adjusting your diet to include more foods that contain lots of gut-friendly bacteria such as fibre and fermented foods, can help but for most people, taking a probiotic is always a good idea.
-If you’d like to find out more about how to boost your gut’s microbiome, check out our blog for more expert advice.
+Symptoms can reflect changes in microbial composition and activity, and in some people may be associated with digestive disease.
+In some cases, adjusting your diet to include more foods that contain lots of gut-friendly bacteria such as fibre and fermented food can help, but for most people, taking a probiotic is a good idea to support microbiota composition.

 Learn How to Improve our Microbiome